dewocracy/careers/fullstack-developer-backend.md

 Things we can offer:

-- 6 month secured contract.
-We are looking for more investors!
+- 6 month 100% secure contract and planning to extend it.
+[We are looking for more investors](https://dewocracy.com/#contact)!
-- Salary ~30 - ~42k, that's what we can offer now but after more investment rounds, it will be higher!
+- Salary ~30 - ~42k, that's what we can offer now.
 - Create an impact from day 1.
 We are an early-stage Startup, so there's plenty of things to do!
 - Working with the latest tech.
 We don't have legacy and we are happy to try new tools and tech stacks.
 - No bullshit, we are transparent and humble.
 We understand we are all humans and we do mistakes.